by Texas Homesteader ~

 Special Discount Offered To Our Readers!

-Mr. Rivera has offered YOU, my dear readers, a 15% discount to try ’em for yourselves!
-Just go to GreenerStep.com, place your order and enter the code SnapFan and they’ll pull 15% off your order.
+For a limited time, Mr. Rivera has offered YOU, my dear readers, a 15% discount to try ’em for yourselves!
+Just go to the SNAP Toothbrush Discount Page, place your order and enter the code SnapFan and they’ll pull 15% off your order.
 (Link above supplied by Mr. Rivera since he tells me their discount page is different than their main website’s URL)

-(Note: You can also find Snap Toothbrushes on Amazon!)
+(Note: You can often find Snap Toothbrushes on Amazon!)

 We LOVE These Toothbrushes!

 Plus since the environment is my drive in the first place, there will be less shipping waste with a bulk order than sending several smaller orders to my door.

 My recommendation?
 If, like me, you’re frustrated with plastic trash that you feel you have no control over when it comes to your toothbrush – go, go, GO NOW to GreenerStep and see for yourself.
-I’m sure you’ll love them as much as we do!
+I’m sure you’ll love this eco friendly toothbrush as much as we do!